 3.3.2 The details on project profile should include salient features of the project such as catchment area, submergence area, type and height of dam/barrage/weir, gross storage capacity, water conveyance system, surge shaft, pressure shaft, powerhouse, gross and net head, etc.

 3.3.3 The geographical locations of the dam and submergence area such as village, taluka, district, state, latitude and longitude should be mentioned.
 The geographical extent of catchment area in terms of district and state should also be defined.
 Total area of the project including that of submergence and project parameters should be incorporated in EIA report.
-The breakup of existing land use and ownership of land (private, forest, Govt., others (if any) proposed to be acquired or diverted (in the case of forest land) for various project parameters and submergence, should also be given.
+The breakup of existing land use and ownership of land (private, forest, Government, others (if any) proposed to be acquired or diverted (in the case of forest land) for various project parameters and submergence, should also be given.

 3.3.4 The longitudinal profile of the river before and after the project be described in detail.

-3.3.5 Remote sensing studies, interpretation of satellite imagery, topographic sheets along with ground verification shall be used to develop the land use/land cover pattern of the study area using overlaying mapping techniques viz. geographic information system (GIS) and false colour composite (FCC) generated from satellite data of project area.
+3.3.5 Remote sensing studies, interpretation of satellite imagery, topographic sheets along with ground verification shall be used to develop the land use/land cover pattern of the study area using overlaying mapping techniques namely, geographic information system (GIS) and false colour composite (FCC) generated from satellite data of project area.

 3.3.6 Details of coarse/fine aggregates/clay etc. required for construction of the project and the rock /clay quarries/river shoal sites identified for the project should be included in the EIA report.
-This should also include the mode of transportation of the quarried material from the quarry sites and borrow sites, any material to be recycled from excavated material, etc. in accordance with State norms, if any, to the temporary storage sites, with location maps.
+This should also include the mode of transportation of the quarried material from the quarry sites and borrow sites, any material to be recycled from excavated material, etc in accordance with state norms, if any, to the temporary storage sites, with location maps.

 4 ESTABLISHING BASELINE ENVIRONMENTAL STATUS

 4.1 The performance of a project can be judged by the degree of deviation from the initial assessment for different environmental parameters of study area.
-Therefore, baseline data with reference to various environmental components - air, water, noise, soil, land use & land cover, flora & fauna - terrestrial & aquatic, socio-economic status, etc. should be collected from the study area.
+Therefore, baseline data with reference to various environmental components like air, water, noise, soil, land use and land cover, flora and fauna like terrestrial and aquatic, socio-economic status, etc, should be collected from the study area.
 The air quality and noise levels are to be monitored at such locations in the study area which are likely to be impacted due to project construction and operation.
-The baseline data should be collected for three seasons (i.e. summer, monsoon, and winter).
+The baseline data should be collected for three seasons (that is, summer, monsoon, and winter).

 4.2 Methods of Collection of Baseline Data

-The studies to establish baseline environmental status of water resources projects consist of a combination of desk studies (gathering existing documents, secondary data, referring to the earlier studies, etc.) and field surveys to address key issues outlined during scoping.
+The studies to establish baseline environmental status of water resources projects consist of a combination of desk studies (gathering existing documents, secondary data, referring to the earlier studies, etc) and field surveys to address key issues outlined during scoping.
 The data from secondary sources shall be obtained from authorized institutes/departments like ASI, BSI, CGWB, CWC, FSI, GSI, IMD, NEERI, CIFRI, SLUSI, ZSI, statistical department, state forest, fisheries, geology, mining departments, etc.

 4.3 Environmental Setting